 Aston, West Midlands, Six Ways c1910

 Aston, West Midlands, Six Ways circa 1910.
 Aston is a city within the City of Birmingham, in the West Midlands of England.
 Six Ways was a major road junction, a thriving hub of activity.
 It has now been replaced by a dreary roundabout.
-The only building that has survived from the postcard's period is the gabled building almost exactly above the roof of the red car in the Google Street View.
+The only building that has survived from the postcard's period is the gabled building to the centre-right in the Google Street View.
 Postcard publisher not stated.

 For more old photographs please visit Sepia Saturday.